 The whole purpose of Citizen Integration is to empower everyone within a business to take control of the tools they use and how they use them.
 This is important because there is a commonly held conception that integration actually ends up with some people and teams losing their tools or being told to change how they work.

 ‘Service Integration’ which is a little different to software integration as it looks at integration as entire business functions (tools, people and processes).
-An old fashioned – but still all too often used – approach to designing these types of integrations, is to take one team’s tools and processes and force them upon the other team/s they are integrating with.
+Service design lead by Citizen Integrators allows for the designing and implementation of these types of integrations, is to take one team’s tools and processes and force them upon the other team/s they are integrating with.

 Old-school business leaders like this because it creates uniform ways of working, which are simple to understand and manage.
 However, this simplicity doesn’t really get good results.
 It just makes things nice to look at on charts and presentation slides!
 Real people like, value and thrive in environments they have control over.
 If they can choose their tools, design their processes and shape their own way of working, they can use modern integration tools to just ‘connect that up’ to other teams who are equally in control of their work… this is a very good thing!